Marriage Licenses

 Marriage License Requirements

-All individuals must provide either a valid government-issued form of identification with photo, name and date of birth, or a valid passport.
+Must provide a valid government-issued ID with photo, name, and date of birth, or a valid passport.

-A district court order is required (no alternative) for individuals under the age of 16, along with the documents listed above.
+A district court order is required with no exceptions, along with the documents above.

-• No waiting period prior to obtaining a marriage license.
+• No waiting period to obtain a license.

 Marriage Arrangements

-• Marriage ceremonies may be performed in any county in the State of New Mexico.
+• Marriage ceremonies may be performed in any New Mexico county.

-• Individuals are responsible for making their own marriage arrangements and must provide a valid license to the person performing the ceremony.
+• Applicants must provide the license to the officiant performing the ceremony.

-• For a civil ceremony in Santa Fe County, the following are court names and phone numbers that perform a marriage ceremony by appointment:
+• For a civil ceremony in Santa Fe County, contact:

 • Magistrate Court – (505) 984-9914